paranjothipj/mirror-match/README.md

 Words: [lakme, 9, to, 5, flawless, matte, complexion, compact, almond, 8, g] Word count: 11 (this is 100%)
 ```
+*Note: "9 to 5" stays as separate words [9, to, 5] because there's no decimal point*

 **DeployedFile - Title Column:**
 ```